ropensci-archive/roweb2/content/blog/2019-05-14-nasapower.md

-Thankfully [Ben Raymond](https://github.com/raymondben) found a JSON file that was served up for the API documentation that I was able to use to [create an internal list object](https://github.com/ropensci/nasapower/tree/master/data-raw) to check against, which made the parameters and communities easy validate.
+Thankfully [Ben Raymond](https://github.com/raymondben) found a JSON file that was served up for the API documentation that I was able to use to [create an internal list object](https://github.com/ropensci/nasapower/tree/master/data-raw) to check against, which made the parameters and communities easy to validate.

 Formatting dates and checking those given all the different ways we enter them proved to be another challenge entirely taking nearly 100 lines of code.